insight

 6. Choose a payroll system

 Depending on their individual payroll needs, employers may decide to use traditional bookkeeping methods, hire an accountant, purchase payroll software or outsource the responsibility to a full-service payroll provider.
-Of all the options, working with a payroll provider is usually the best way to limit errors, save time and help reduce the risk of tax penalties.
+Of all the options, working with a payroll provider like ADP is usually the best way to limit errors, save time and help reduce the risk of tax penalties.

 7. Have a means of keeping accurate records